 - we used daily omega-3 fatty acids to reduce systemic inflammation.

-There certainly was more to it than the above steps so please continue the rest of the articles in this series where I will elaborate in much greater detail.
+There certainly was more to it than the above steps so please continue to read the rest of the articles in this series where I will elaborate in much greater detail.
 Please keep in mind that this is simply to educate.
 I am in no way claiming that all cases of diabetes or other autoimmune diseases can be completely reversed as everyone’s situation is unique.

-However, I do believe that by following a methodical process based on the most up to date research on nutrition and healing modalities, one’s chances of achieving greater levels of optimal health can be vastly improved well beyond what typical medical standards currently settle for.
+However, I do believe that by following a methodical process based on the most up to date scientific research on nutrition and healing modalities, one’s chances of achieving greater levels of optimal health can be vastly improved well beyond what typical medical standards currently settle for.

 Our story begins on September 3rd of 2015 when our son, Liam, was diagnosed with Type 1 Diabetes.